API List Pages

-You should be able to navigate to mysite.com/wp-json and see data there.
-If not, the plugin is not installed correctly.
+You should be able to navigate to mysite.com/wp-json/wp/v2/posts and see data there.

 Create a List Page

 To create a list page, in the App Customizer go to Custom Pages => Add New.

-Choose "list" from the dropdown, and add your title and list route.
+Choose "WP-API List" from the dropdown, and add your title and list route.

 All API list pages only show for the app where you created them, so you won't see the page you just created if you go to another app.